Hours of Service

 Working Cycle with Resting Time

-In this example, although the vehicle in the image below has stopped moving for 5 seconds, it is still in a working state.
+In this example, although the vehicle in the image below has stopped moving for 5 seconds, it is still in a working segment.
 The Resting Time displayed on the card indicates the duration for which the vehicle has been stationary.
 Additionally, the icon located on the top right of the card signifies this recent stop.

 Resting Cycle